 Boston University offers students both a highly regarded education and a chance to learn in a coveted urban neighborhood.

-First-year students are required to live on campus, and about three-quarters of the school's over 18,000 undergraduates take advantage of the opportunity to bunk on the main Boston campus, which stretches along the Charles River.
+First-year students are required to live on campus, but many upperclassmen choose to remain: About three-quarters of the roughly 18,000 undergraduates take advantage of the opportunity to bunk on the main Boston campus, which stretches along the Charles River.
 (The nearby Boston University Bridge is one of the few places in the world where a plane can fly over a car driving over a train going over a boat.)

 With a history dating back to 1839, Boston University has acquired a reputation over the years for its difficult classes.
-BU's 17 colleges and schools offer more than 300 programs, including ancient Greek, costume design, sculpture, and printmaking.
+BU's 17 colleges and schools offer more than 300 programs, including ancient Greek, costume design, neuroscience and Asian studies.